Digital transformation changes the way you provide value to customers by integrating digital technology into every single area of your business.

 It’s an incredible statistic when you think about it.
 A 300% increase in GDP output, with the APAC region now accounting for more than one-third of the world’s total GDP.

-This has come about due to APAC’s massive expansion into new markets and becoming a global economic force.
-And the growth shows no sign of slowing down.
+This has come about due to APAC companies’ massive expansion into new markets and the region becoming a global economic force.
+The growth shows no sign of slowing down.
 Although Covid-19 may have stalled expansion globally, it’s likely that business will continue as usual in the near future, with APAC reaching new global heights.

 One of the main drivers of this growth has been the adoption of technology.
 Not surprising when you consider the fact that the number of internet users in APAC rose from 9.5% of the total population in 2005 to 48.4% by 2019.

 As this growth in technology use continues and the APAC region becomes more and more active in the digital world, there are increasing opportunities to connect with and open up new global markets by using cutting-edge digital technology.

 Cloud communications operations in new markets

 One of the main ways that APAC businesses can establish a presence in foreign markets is by embracing cloud technology and communications.